-Ringed by a 52m-wide moat at the very heart of Běijīng, the fantastically named Forbidden City is China's largest and best-preserved complex of ancient buildings, and the largest palace complex in the world.
-So called because it was off limits for 500 years, when it was steeped in stultifying ritual and Byzantine regal protocol, the otherworldly palace was the reclusive home to two dynasties of imperial rule until the Republic demoted the last Qing emperor to has-been.
+Ringed by a 52m-wide moat at the very heart of Běijīng, the Forbidden City is China’s largest and best-preserved collectionm of ancient buildings, and the largest palace complex in the world.
+So called because it was off limits for 500 years, when it was steeped in stultifying ritual and Byzantine regal protocol, the otherworldly palace was the reclusive home to two dynasties of imperial rule until the Republic overthrew the last Qing emperor.

-The design of the palace was originally closely based on its grand and now dilapidated forerunner in Nánjīng.
-Today, the Forbidden City is prosaically known as the Palace Museum (故宫博物馆; Gùgōng Bówùguǎn).
-In former ages the price for uninvited admission was instant execution; these days Y40 will do.
-It's value for money considering how rampantly over-priced many other tourist sights around China are.
-Allow yourself a full day for exploration or several trips if you're an enthusiast.
+In former ages the price for uninvited admission was instant execution; these days ¥40 or ¥60 will do.
+Allow yourself the best part of a day for exploration or several trips if you’re an enthusiast.

-Guides – many with mechanical English – mill about the entrance, but the funky automatically activated audio tours are cheaper (Y40; over 40 languages, including Esperanto) and more reliable (and you can switch them off).
-Restaurants, a cafe, toilets and even a police station can be found within the palace grounds.
-Wheelchairs (Y500 deposit) are free to use, as are strollers (Y300 deposit).
+Guides – many with mechanical English – mill about the entrance, but the automatically activated audio tours are cheaper (¥40; more than 40 languages) and more reliable.
+Restaurants, a cafe, toilets and even ATMs can be found within the palace grounds.
+Wheelchairs (¥500 deposit) are free to use, as are pushchairs (¥300 deposit).

-Behind the Hall of Supreme Harmony is the smaller Hall of Middle Harmony (中和殿; Zhōnghé Diàn), which served as a transit lounge for the emperor.
+Behind the Hall of Supreme Harmony is the smaller Hall of Middle Harmony (中和殿; Zhōnghé Diàn), which was used as the emperor’s transit lounge.
 Here he would make last-minute preparations, rehearse speeches and receive close ministers.
 On display are two Qing-dynasty sedan chairs, the emperor’s mode of transport around the Forbidden City.
 The last of the Qing emperors, Puyi, used a bicycle and altered a few features of the palace grounds to make it easier to get around.

 The third of the Great Halls is the Hall of Preserving Harmony (保和殿; Bǎohé Diàn), used for banquets and later for imperial examinations.
 The hall has no support pillars.
-To its rear is a 250-tonne marble imperial carriageway carved with dragons and clouds, dragged into Běijīng along an ice path.
-The emperor was conveyed over the carriageway in his sedan chair as he ascended or descended the terrace.
+To its rear is a 250-tonne marble imperial carriageway carved with dragons and clouds, which was transported into Běijīng on an ice path.
+The emperor used to be carried over this carriageway in his sedan chair as he ascended or descended the terrace.
 The outer housing surrounding the Three Great Halls was used for storing gold, silver, silks, carpets and other treasures.

-The basic configuration of the Three Great Halls is echoed by the next group of buildings, smaller in scale but more important in terms of real power, which in China traditionally lies in the northernmost part.
+The basic configuration of the Three Great Halls is echoed by the next group of buildings.
+Smaller in scale, these buildings were more important in terms of real power, which in China traditionally lies at the back door.